-Today, Nick Stellino has multiple television series to his credit, along with 12 published cookbooks.
-His cooking shows are seen on public television stations across the United States and are syndicated throughout Latin America, Eastern Europe, South Africa and the Middle East.
+Today, Nick Stellino has multiple television series to his credit, along with 12 cookbooks.
+His cooking shows are seen on public television stations across the United States and are syndicated throughout Latin America, Eastern Europe, South Africa, and the Middle East.

 Nick has made guest appearances on news and talk shows including ABC’s Good Morning America, NBC’s Today and The Oprah Winfrey Show, as well as on Italian television.
 He has been featured in publications including The New York Times, the Los Angeles Times, Bon Appétit, The Magazine of La Cucina Italiana and Robb Report.

-Nick is an active supporter of the American Red Cross.
-Each year, he prepares the menu for the Red Cross annual Red Tie Affair dinner in Santa Monica, Calif.
-He also spends months raising increasingly large donations for the organization.
+For many years Nick has been an active supporter of the American Red Cross.
+For seven years, he prepared the menu for the Red Cross annual Red Tie Affair dinner in Santa Monica, Calif.
+He also spent months raising increasingly large donations for the organization.
 In 2011, the Red Cross recognized his efforts with the Tiffany Award for Most Humanitarian Chef.

 At the heart of Nick’s personal style are creativity, humor, and a belief in the importance of good manners and the value of hard work.
 His accomplishments are many and varied: